CrazyCrud/ocrd_yolo/README.md

 ❗ WORK STILL IN PROGRESS

-This OCR-D processor uses YOLOv11 models to detect and segment document regions (text blocks, images, tables, etc.) in document images.
+This OCR-D processor uses YOLOv11 models to detect and segment document regions in document images.
 YOLOv11 provides built-in segmentation masks for all detections.

 ## Installation